1966 Dayton race riot: Riot

 By 10 a.m., the killing of Mitchell had precipitated one of the earliest race riots in Dayton's history, with looting and rioting primarily occurring in west Dayton.
 While Mitchell's murder had been the primary cause of the riot, other causes included underlying issues that had impacted Dayton's African American community, such as high unemployment, poor housing, and a lack of dialogue with city leaders.
 Additionally, the rioting had been inflamed by a police investigation wherein they stated that a drive-by shooting would have been impossible.
 During this time, rioters threw projectiles such as bottles and rocks at vehicles driven by or carrying white Americans, with a reporter from The Journal Herald reporting that the crowd was chanting, "Kill!
 Kill!
 Kill!".
 One white truck driver suffered a fractured jaw after a projectile came through the windshield of his vehicle.
 Over 100 protesters were involved, and while 225 police officers set up a blockade around west Dayton, they were given orders to not engage with the rioters.
 Soon, the rioting had spread into downtown Dayton, leading to more property damage in that area.
 During this time, some African American men sought to defuse the situation by attempting to negotiate concessions with Dayton's city manager and police chief, requesting that some of the protesters who had been arrested be released and that two white police officers who patrolled west Dayton be removed from that beat.
 While the city officials agreed to these changes, it did little to hamper the rioting.
 C. J. McLin, who was later elected as a member of the Ohio House of Representatives, was one of the people who negotiated with the city officials.

 By 10:30 a.m., Dayton Mayor Dave Hall had arrived at the scene of the rioting.
 Police stationed there had armed themselves with shotguns borrowed from nearby pawn shops.
 Speaking to the crowd via a police car bullhorn, Hall notified them that he had requested the governor of Ohio to deploy members of the Ohio National Guard to subdue this "disturbance of the peace".
 Governor Jim Rhodes, who was at the Ohio State Fair when he received Hall's request, approved it and deployed 1,000 soldiers.
-At around 12:40 a.m., Hall ordered that bars and restaurants in west Dayton be closed.
+At around 12:40 p.m., Hall ordered that bars and restaurants in west Dayton be closed.
 Additionally, liquor stores were closed, a curfew for everyone under the age of 15 was enacted, some city services were temporarily suspended, and trains were rerouted.
 By 3 p.m., the National Guard had arrived in Dayton, led by Adjutant General Erwin Hostetler and composed of men from the nearby municipalities of Blanchester, Covington, Eaton, Middletown, and Xenia.
 However, by the time of their arrival, much of the rioting had ended.
 Guardsmen patrolled the city in Jeeps armed with .50-caliber machine guns, while Hostetler made a tour of the city in an unmarked police car without any violent incidents, noting only signs of property damage.
 In total, rioting lasted for about 24 hours.